atladev/randompasswd/README.md

 # Usage

-To use the program, simply compile and run the code in Dev C++.
+To use the program, simply compile and run the code.
 The program will prompt you to enter the desired length and strength of the password, and will then generate a password accordingly.

 # Contribute